 Netflix’s newest reality game show ‘Floor is Lava’ takes an amazingly classic childhood game and turns it into a competition for a $10,000 grand prize and bragging rights.
 Instead of hopping around from one piece of furniture to another at home imagining that the solid ground below is a deathly liquid of boiling lava, the Netflix series asks teams of three to navigate obstacle courses set up in the “rooms” of a “house” to get from one side of it to the other.
 Threatening them everywhere they look?
 A pool of bright red liquid, or “lava.”
 If a contestant falls in, they’re done for.

-The one thing that is quite annoying though, is the over explanatory narration.
+The one thing that is quite annoying, though, is the over-explanatory narration.
 It’s as if the reality series has just come back from a commercial break.
 You don’t have to repeat everything.
 Yes, we know someone just fell into the lava.
 Yes, we know that they hit themselves.
 How?
 Because we saw it all happen!
-The extra recaps of the same scene from different angles doesn’t really help much either.
+The extra recaps of the same scene from different angles don’t really help much, either.

 ‘Floor is Lava’ takes place in a single soundstage room, with the obstacle courses being redecorated and reset after every team completes the level and after every episode.
-It is filled with hot orange liquid and amongst it all, a few stepping stones of various sorts are dotted.
+It is filled with hot orange liquid, and a few stepping stones of various sorts are dotted with them all.
 Some of the elements in the small space can even be manipulated to change the whole landscape and help you can complete the obstacle course.

 All three levels of it are shot in the same soundstage – presumably in one of Netflix’s production hubs that are all throughout Los Angeles – which has been dressed slightly differently for each level – The Basement, The Bedroom, and The Planetarium.
 While the settings are different, the sizes of the room, the camera placements, the entry and exit points, and the lava itself makes it abundantly clear that it’s all done in one single location.